 Having information about a medicine’s safety, effectiveness and dosing for children in the product’s labeling is important to ensure health care professionals can make evidence-based decisions about treating children.
 A pediatric labeling change refers to any update to a product’s labeling to add information about safety, effectiveness or dosing for children.
 Many labeling changes represent a new FDA approval for children.
 Others provide new safety or efficacy information about how to treat children.
 For example, some labeling changes may reflect dosing information for children or new safety information advising against use in certain pediatric populations.

-The pediatric labeling changes data highlight key pediatric information obtained from studies submitted to the FDA in response to legislative initiatives, including the Pediatric Research Equity Act (PREA) of 2003, the Best Pharmaceuticals for Children Act (BPCA) of 2002 and the Pediatric Rule of 1998.
+The pediatric labeling changes and study characteristics data presented below highlight key pediatric information obtained from studies submitted to the FDA in response to legislative initiatives, including the Pediatric Research Equity Act (PREA) of 2003, the Best Pharmaceuticals for Children Act (BPCA) of 2002 and the Pediatric Rule of 1998.
 These laws encourage and, in certain circumstances, require pharmaceutical companies to develop medicines for children.
-Having information on product labels about a medicine’s safety, effectiveness and dosing for children is important to ensure health care professionals can make evidence-based decisions about treating children.
+These laws have led to a dramatic increase in pediatric studies submitted to the FDA and resulted in new treatment options for children.

 The graph below shows the number of labeling changes for pediatric populations under certain federal laws.